davidlj95/smart-payment-channel/README.md

 <h4>Author</h4>
 <b>David Lozano Jarque (NIU 1359958)</b>
 <br/>
-Escola d'Enginyeria, Universitat Autònoma de Barcelona Course 2016-2017
+Escola d'Enginyeria, Universitat Autònoma de Barcelona<br/>
+Course 2016-2017
 </center>

 # Reports
 The following reports have been written during the project development:
 > - As the reports are stored in a repository, just current versions are included in this package, old versions are links to the old repository versions